nickrusso42518/slt-py-example/README.md

   * `run`: Runs the two programs with both `in` and `cm` as inputs.
     The default input files should have no failures.

-You can run `make all` to run all the testing in series when doing manual regression testing from the shell.
+You can run `make` or `make all` to run all the testing in series when doing manual regression testing from the shell.
+As mentioned earlier in the README, this is a good idea after first cloning the repository.